How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 flag to by-pass the version checks and install the dependencies, but it didn’t worked for me.
 Your mileage may vary. -

-:git checkout branch-heads/5481
+:git checkout branch-heads/7339

-This will left the repository in detached mode, but it’s not something to worry about.
 Also, you can see all available branches in case you want to use another daily branch by executing

 git branch -r

 .
-At this moment, latest one is5620
+At this moment (2025-09-16), latest one is7418

-).Once changed to the desired daily build branch, we need to reset and sync the repository code, and download again more dependencies and code.
+.Once changed to the desired daily build branch, we need to reset and sync the repository code, and download again more dependencies and code.
 It seems this is needed because previous

 gclient

-when we were inmaster
+when we were inmain

 -